jcpsantiago/sentryR/README.md

 # add list of installed packages and their versions.
 # this can be slow in systems with a high number of packages installed,
-# so it is not default behavior
+# so it is not the default behavior
 installed_pkgs_df <- as.data.frame(utils::installed.packages(),
 stringsAsFactors = FALSE
 )